 Madison College is committed to maintaining an environment in which students and employees can work and learn together in an atmosphere free of all forms of harassment and discrimination.
 Training is available to students and employees as part of this commitment.
 Ongoing prevention and awareness training is conducted throughout the year.
 Programming can be tailored to fit specific needs of a department, student group, or other need by request.
-Information is available by contacting the Dean of Students Office at deanofstudents@madisoncollege.edu or Civil Rights Compliance at hrcompliance@madisoncollege.edu.
-Additional information is also available online at madisoncollege.edu.
-Additional information is also available online at
+Information is available by contacting the Dean of Students Office at deanofstudents@madisoncollege.edu or Civil Rights & Compliance at hrcompliance@madisoncollege.edu.
+Additional information is also available online at madisoncollege.edu/workshops-and-training